GOTWIC/RivenImageProcessor/README.md

 # Riven Image Processor
 A program that takes multiple riven screenshots, applies multiple hue transfers, and after some further editing, turns them into a collage.

+# TODO:
+ - Remove Use of ImageMagick
+ - Support for any image size
+ - Better Accessibility
+ - Port to wfcalc.org???

 ### Prerequisites
 To use the program, you need to install some packages and programs.